sebastien-guay/ndk-dev-environment/README.md

 ## Features
 The Greeter app demonstrates how agent can interact with the whole state and config tree of SR Linux using local gNMI access and the NDK.
 - It subscribes to configuration using the NDK.
-- It retrieves the "name" from the configuration notification and update the uptime status with a hardcoded value of 8:00 using a telemetry client.
+- It retrieves the `name` from the configuration notification and updates its own state with the greeting string `Hello {name}, my uptime is {last_booted}` where `last_booted` is retrieved from the `/system/information/last-booted` state datastore using gnmi.
-- It gets the uptime using gNMI.
-The gNMI client is locally connecting using Unix Domain Socket.
-- It logs "Hello myname, my uptime is 8:00"​.

 ## Quickstart
 You need [conatinerlab](https://containerlab.dev/install/) to be installed.
 Minimum version is v0.31.0 to have Unix domain socket enabled.